probeiuscorp/fslc-presentations/functional-programming/slides.md

 This presentation will be all about functional programming, especially of the pure variety.

-## Knowledge we will be building off of

-We'll spend most of the presentation using JavaScript/TypeScript, notably making extensive use of anonymous functions.
-Hopefully you have some familiarity with these tools, but if you don't, questions are always welcome.

 ## What we'll cover

+* First half (70m)
   * Monads in theory: a light introduction in modern JavaScript/TypeScript
   * Applied monads: live-coding session of using monads to solve problems
   * Haskell: brief journey through the highlights of Haskell
+* Second half (40m)
+  * Recursive data types
+  * Monoids
+  * Lambda calculus

+## Knowledge we will be building off of

+We'll spend most of the presentation using JavaScript/TypeScript, notably making extensive use of anonymous functions.
+Hopefully you have some familiarity with these tools, but if you don't, questions are always welcome.

 ## Why understand (pure) functional programming?